 4.3 Conformance inspection.
-A conformance inspection shall be performed on each production lot for mount designs that have received a letter of first article compliance from the Naval Sea Systems Command (NAVSEA) (see 6.8) and are being offered in accordance with this specification.
-Unless otherwise specified (see 6.2.g), the conformance inspection shall include examinations contained in this section.
+A conformance inspection shall be performed on each production lot for mount designs that have received a letter of first article compliance from NAVSEA (see 6.7) and are being offered in accordance with this specification.
+This inspection shall be in accordance with the test plan specified (see 6.2.g).
+Unless otherwise indicated in the test plan, inspection shall include the tests contained herein.
+Tests and examinations specified are intended to supplement and not replace production and process inspections normally conducted by the manufacturer.
+For example, strength and elongation requirements in table I are in addition to minimum values for these properties imposed by the mount manufacturer to meet performance requirements of the finished mount.

-4.3.1 Lot.
+- 4.3.1 Lot.
 For the purpose of sampling for conformance inspection, a lot shall contain all mounts produced at the same time in the same facility under the same conditions with the same batch of elastomer (if used).
+All mounts shall be manufactured using the exact same materials, elastomer formulations, and manufacturing processes as those produced for first article testing.
 A lot serial number shall be assigned to the mounts and shall not be repeated in any one quarter.
 The lot serial number with elastomer cure date (quarter, year) or manufacture date (for metallic mounts) shall be traceable to the elastomer batch number(s), manufacturing/process control records, and conformance documentation.
-The lot serial number along with cure or manufacture date shall be permanently marked on each mount (see 3.4.1.3) and be included on all shipping documents, packages, and shipping containers.

-4.3.2 Conformance inspection of mount elastomers.
-The specimens identified in table XI shall be prepared from each elastomer batch for each mount lot produced and tested as indicated in this table and table XII.
+The lot serial number along with cure or manufacture date shall be permanently marked on each mount (see 3.4.1.3) and be included on all shipping documents, packages, and shipping containers. - 4.3.2 Conformance inspection of mount elastomers.
+The specimens identified in table XI shall be prepared from each elastomer batch for each mount lot produced and tested as indicated in table XI and table XII.
 While only these tests are specified, it does not dismiss the manufacturer from meeting all requirements of 3.3.6.
 The elastomer test specimens shall be made with the same material and equivalent cure as used in the lot of finished mounts.
 All mounts in the lot fabricated from the same batch of elastomer shall be rejected if any test specimen from that batch does not meet the requirements.

-Quantity per compound Compound in component Specimen description Size of specimen (inches) Property to be measured 3 Resilient element, snubber ASTM D412 Die C specimen cut from an uncoated sheet 0.08±0.01 x 6 x 6 Tensile strength and ultimate elongation Specific gravity 3 Resilient element, snubber Cylinder, uncoated 0.50±0.02 height x 1.14±0.02 diameter Hardness 3 Resilient element, snubber (mount Type IV) ASTM D429 Method A specimen Elastomer metal adhesion
+Quantity per compound Compound in component Specimen description Size of specimen (inches) Property to be measured 3 Resilient element, snubber ASTM D412, Die C specimen cut from an uncoated sheet 0.08±0.01 x 6 x 6 Tensile strength and ultimate elongation, specific gravity 3 Resilient element, snubber Cylinder, uncoated 0.50±0.02 height x 1.14±0.02 diameter Hardness and resilience 3 Resilient element, snubber (mount Type IV) ASTM D429, Method A specimen Elastomer metal adhesion

-TABLE XI Elastomer specimens for conformance tests.
-IADLL AI.
-Liastonici specificits 101 comormance tests.
+TABLE XI.
+Elastomer specimens for conformance tests.

 4.3.2.1 Conformance verification tests on elastomer specimens.
-The specimens as described in table XI shall be subjected to the tests in table XII.
+Unless otherwise specified (see 6.2.g), the specimens as described in table XI shall be subjected to the tests in table XII.
 The adhesion to metal test is not required for elastomers on Type I, II, and III mounts.

-Property Requirement Verification method Tensile strength 3.3.6.4 (table I , no. 1) 4.4.1.1 Ultimate elongation 3.3.6.4 (table I , no. 3) 4.4.1.1 Specific gravity 3.3.6.4 (table I , no. 11) 4.4.1.9 Hardness 3.3.6.4 (table I , no. 10) 4.4.1.8 Adhesion to metal Perform on mount Type IV 3.3.6.4 (table I , no. 9) 4.4.1.5
+Property Requirement Verification method Tensile strength 3.3.6.4 (table I , no. 1) 4.4.1.1 Ultimate elongation 3.3.6.4 (table I , no. 3) 4.4.1.1 Specific gravity 3.3.6.4 (table I , no. 11) 4.4.1.9 Hardness 3.3.6.4 (table I , no. 10) 4.4.1.8 Resilience 3.3.6.4 (table I , no. 6) 4.4.1.10 Adhesion to metal Perform on mount Type IV 3.3.6.4 (table I , no. 9) 4.4.1.5